 Risultati apprendimento attesi

-Given the vastness of the topics presented, the ultimate goal of the course is not going in-depth in specific analysis approaches to genomic big data analysis, but rather providing a broad overview of different solutions paired with the understanding of strengths and weaknesses of different methodologies, to help developing the understanding of which solutions might be appropriate for a specific problem at hand.
+Given the vastness of the topics presented, the ultimate goal of the course is not an in-depth knowledge of specific data analysis approaches, but rather to provide a broad overview of different solutions paired with the understanding of strengths and weaknesses of different methodologies and computing environments for managing scientific workflows used for big data analysis in the field of genomics.

 - Main concepts and issues (4 hours): challenges that need to be addressed; advantages of workflow management for big data applications; multi-source and heterogeneous data integration; reproducibility of results.